internaut/zweischlagzeilen/README.md

 --

 [@ZwoSchlagzeilen](https://twitter.com/ZwoSchlagzeilen) is a Twitter-Bot that mixes recent headlines of leading German newspapers and posts one of them each hour.
+Sometimes it produces funny results.
 It is basically the German variant for the American archetype [@TwoHeadlines](https://twitter.com/TwoHeadlines).

 The source code is a Python 2 script named "zweischlagzeilen" and can be examined here.